-Breaking the Barrier offers rigorous, high school programs in either Spanish or French.
+Breaking the Barrier offers rigorous high school programs in either Spanish or French.
 These courses teach both grammar and practical, conversational usage.
-Three levels are available for each language, and they are labeled Beginner, Intermediate and Advanced.
-The Advanced level is often used to prepare students for AP and SAT II exams.
+Three levels are available for each language, and they are labeled Beginner, Intermediate, and Advanced.
+The advanced level is often used to prepare students for Advanced Placement (AP) exams.
 I reviewed only Level 1 for Spanish, but the format is similar for all levels.

 There are a few different ways you might purchase and use each course.
 A core worktext is the main component for each course, but it is greatly enhanced by the features of the new online version.
 You can purchase a physical book, subscribe for online access, or get both packaged together at a discount.
 The worktext really needs the auditory resources that you get with online access.
 Online access is for a 12-month subscription, and it is accessible on most devices.

 A more-comprehensive homeschool package is available for each level of both languages.
-It includes one-year of online access plus physical components: the worktext, an Answer Key Booklet, a Teacher Test Program booklet, and the Oasis Travel Dictionary in either Spanish or French.
+It includes one year of online access, plus physical components: the worktext, an answer key booklet, the Teacher Test Program booklet, and the Oasis Travel Dictionary in either Spanish or French.
 (The dictionary is the only item that is identical each year.)
-You might want to save some money by investing in the three-year program package that includes everything for all three levels as well as three year-long subscriptions for online access.
+You might want to save some money by investing in the three-year program that includes everything for all three levels as well as three, year-long subscriptions for online access.

 How It Works

-The worktexts contain both instructional material and student exercises.
+The worktexts contain both instructional material and student exercises to be completed in the book.
 After ten introductory lessons in the first course, each lesson opens with a map and information about one of the many Spanish-speaking countries in the world.
-However, nothing within the lesson ties to these so students might skip over them.
+However, nothing within the lesson ties to these, so students might skip over them.
 Following the map page is a list of the vocabulary to be taught in the lesson.
 Pronunciation is taught along with simple, commonly-used phrases and words such as un, una, and hay.

-The worktexts are printed in black-and-white and are illustrated primarily with graphic designs rather than pictures.
-The font is relatively large and easy to read, larger than you find in most high school texts.
-These features make Breaking the Barrier worktexts less intimidating than many other textbooks.
-Nevertheless, the worktexts are still substantial; the worktext for Level 1 in Spanish has about 300 pages and it introduces a great deal of vocabulary and grammar.
-At the end of the worktext are conjugations, dictionaries, and an index, so it is easy for students to find and restudy words or concepts as needed.
+The worktexts are printed in black and white and are illustrated primarily with graphic designs rather than pictures.
+The font is relatively large and easy to read—larger than you find in most high school textbooks.
+These features make Breaking the Barrier worktexts less intimidating than others.
+Nevertheless, the worktexts are still substantial; the one for Level 1 in Spanish has about 300 pages, and it introduces a great deal of vocabulary and grammar.
+At the end of the worktext are conjugations, dictionaries, and an index, making it easy for students to find and restudy words or concepts as needed.

-Online access has all of the content of the physical worktext and more.
-It includes audio pronunciations, video clips, cultural readings, interactive exercises that are scored immediately by the program, and interactive flashcards with sound files.
+The online access subscription has all of the content of the physical worktext and more.
+It includes audio pronunciations, video clips, readings about Spanish-speaking cultures, interactive exercises (that are scored immediately by the program), and interactive flashcards with sound files.
 Audio-visual explanations of key grammar points help students master the grammatical details.

-Students can work independently through most of the lessons either in the worktext or online, but a number of conversational activities are included where students are supposed to practice asking and answering the scripted questions provided.
-(Extra conversational questions for each lesson are available through the online access.)
-A pacing guide is provided for parents or Coop leaders.
+Students can work independently through most of the lessons, either in the worktext or online, but a number of conversational activities are included where students are supposed to practice asking and answering the scripted questions provided.
+They will be mentally composing their own responses in Spanish for these conversations.
+(Extra conversational questions for each lesson are available online.)
+A pacing guide is provided for parents or teachers.

-Audio files (accessed online) follow along with the lessons so that students can listen to the new vocabulary and conversations as spoken by the author and various native language speakers.
+Audio files (accessed online) accompany the lessons so that students can listen to the new vocabulary and conversations as spoken by the author and various native-language speakers.
 They speak clearly and are quite easy to understand.

 Other audio files are organized topically as you might find for a conversational course.
 Pronunciation in these files seems faster and a little more difficult to understand than in the vocabulary files, but they still provide excellent listening practice with time allowed for students to respond or repeat.
-The conversational content is appropriate for both teens and adults, with vocabulary about travel, shopping, restaurants, hotels, doctors, the pharmacy, and emergencies in addition to vocabulary for time-telling, numbers, colors, food, the calendar, greetings, and activities.
+The conversational content is appropriate for both teens and adults, with vocabulary about travel, shopping, restaurants, hotels, doctors, the pharmacy, and emergencies, in addition to vocabulary for numbers, colors, food, telling time, the calendar, greetings, and everyday activities.

 Students have plenty of opportunities to practice speaking the language in response to prompts, but if no one is there to understand what they are saying, it will be difficult to judge how well they are speaking.
-If someone who knows at least some Spanish can partner with the student for conversations, it should be very helpful.
+If someone who knows at least some of the language can partner with the student for conversations, it should be very helpful.

-An iPhone/iPad app for Spanish provides some help with voice recognition.
+The publisher has created an iPhone®/iPad® app for Spanish that provides some help with voice recognition.
 The app, Essential Spanish Vocabulary Flashcards, includes voice recognition technology for practicing vocabulary and pronunciation.
 However, it is useful only for individual words, not sentences.
 (An app for French is under development.)

 Breaking the Barrier courses seem like they should be most useful for the student who wants to learn to read and write either Spanish or French.
 It's well designed to accomplish those goals.
 Those who want to develop conversational fluency will need to find their own conversational opportunities for practice.